sg1527/k8_multinode_installation_process/README.md

 sudo apt-get update
 ```
 # apt-transport-https may be a dummy package; if so, you can skip that package
-# use only new version k8 packages keep on upgrading so you always need to find/use the latest one.
+# use only new version. kubernetes packages keep on upgrading so you always need to find/use the latest one to install k8.
 Old version (ignore it)
 ```
  sudo apt-get install -y apt-transport-https ca-certificates curl gpg